cortexlib/box/docs/doc_column.md

 Pre Increment Operator

+*Return values:* constexpr column\_iterator&

 Increments the iterator to the next item in the column.
 If the iterator is at the last item in the column, the iterator is set to the first item in the next column.

-\\return constexpr column\_iterator&

 -----